-Refers to measures that tackle how small arms enter a
+Refers to measures that tackle how small arms enter a Supply-side measures particular community.

-Transit Movement of goods through and out of the territory of a state - without a change in transport.
+Transit Movement of goods through and out of the territory of a state without a change in transport.

-Transparency The act of disclosing information in a comprehensive, accurate and timely manner.
+The act of disclosing information in a comprehensive, accurate Transparency and timely manner.